-I am a Professor in the Strategic Management Department of IESE Business School.
+I am an Associate Professor in the Strategic Management Department of IESE Business School.
 In 1999 I began teaching part time in the MBA and Global Executive programs and joined the faculty on a full time basis in 2003.

 I currently lecture in IESE’s MBA and Executive Education programs where I teach strategy, geo-politics, and sustainability and publish a weekly blog on these topics under the title Doing Business on the Earth.